ShrutiSolani/DSA_Java/README.md

 3. Detect Loop in a Linked List
 4. Remove Loop in Linked List
 5. Find first node of loop in Linked List
+6. Remove duplicate element from sorted Linked List
+7. Remove duplicates from an unsorted linked list

 ## Graphs
 1. Create a Graph and print it